Names from Severance – Clues into the Characters & Storyline

 Seth Milchick

 Seth Milchick, portrayed by Tramell Tillman, is a cheerful yet unnervingly sinister supervisor who ensures compliance among the severed employees.
 His ability to manipulate and control others highlights the darker aspects of Lumon’s corporate culture.
 The name Seth means “appointed one” which is appropriate given his position.
 In Egyptian mythology, Seth is a usurper who murders and mutilates his own brother, Osiris.
 Milchik is a Yiddish word meaning “milky” or containing milk.
 Does this refer to the fact that Milchik is Black but navigating a corporate environment owned and operated by Caucasian people?
-That’s could be one interpretation.
+That’s could be one interpretation, especially after episode 2.3 brought focused attention to his race.

 Burt Goodman